 Ironically, I discovered the city and became an urbanist through agriculture.
 The more time I spent in the field, the clearer it became that pathways to a more just and sustainable food system are rarely technical in nature.
 More often, they are social questions, entangled in power structures mediated by a suite of interconnected factors: political economy, race, class, gender, and settler colonial logics, among others.
 Studying urban agriculture opened my eyes to these relations, to the social and material processes shaping urban space and urban life, to flows and frictions of capital, to social movements and neighborhood change, to policy and planning that have little to do with food systems at first blush, but everything to do with what makes or breaks struggles for social and environmental justice in the city.
 It is these struggles and the contexts in which they arise that have become my central academic focus.
 Urban gardens, in the end, were my gateway to something both much broader and deeper, and are for me now just one window of many through which I explore urban geographies.

-I currently live and work in Montréal / Tio'tiá:ke, which is located on traditional Kanien'kehá:ka (Mohawk) territory and has long been an important meeting place for the Anishinaabe (Algonquin), Wendat (Huron), and other nations.
-My usual home of Portland lies on the traditional lands of the Multnomah, Clackamas, and Atfalati (Tualatin Kalapuya), among other bands and nations who made their homes along the Columbia River, and who the US government forcibly removed to reservations in the 1850s.
-Today, people from these bands and tribes are part of the Confederated Tribes of Grande Ronde and the Confederated Tribes of Siletz Indians.
+Portland, Oregon, where I live and work, lies on the traditional lands and waters of the Multnomah, Clackamas, and Atfalati (Tualatin Kalapuya), and other bands and nations who made their homes along the Columbia River, and who the US government forcibly removed to reservations in the 1850s.
+Today, people from these bands and tribes belong to the Confederated Tribes of Grande Ronde and the Confederated Tribes of Siletz Indians.
 Most of my English and "Scotch-Irish" (Ulster Scots) ancestors arrived in New York, Virginia, and North Carolina between the early 1600s and mid-1700s.
 Many of them benefitted directly (and all of them indirectly) from both the theft of Indigenous land and the stolen labor of enslaved Africans and African Americans.
 And, indeed, my own privilege to live where I live and to do the work that I do rests on these original sins of settlement.
 I believe that acknowledging whose territory we're on and our individual and collective connections to the violence of settler colonialism and slavery is both a moral obligation and a modest but important step in our efforts to construct a more just world.